/local-samosal/media/media_files/2025/05/14/8qlxD13rNbOoZfNhlY5V.png)

 2. Assam Catkin Yew

-Assam Catkin Yew or known as Amentotaxus Assamica scientifically, is a species of conifer in the family Taxaceae.
-It is a shrubby tree with a nut-like seed that is reddish-pink in color.
+Assam Catkin Yew, or known as Amentotaxus Assamica scientifically, is a species of conifer in the family Taxaceae.
+It is a shrubby tree with a nut-like seed that is reddish-pink.
 The plant is endangered due to its low reproduction rate.
-They are mostly found in the moist deciduous forest of Assam.
-Other places where they are found in India are Arunachal Pradesh, including the hills of Turoo, Delei Valley, and the hills of Dafla.
+They are mostly found in the moist deciduous forest of Assam and Arunachal Pradesh, including the hills of Turoo, Delei Valley, and the hills of Dafla.

 3. Glory Lily

-Malabar Lily or better known as Glory Lily is one of the rarest flowers.
-The Leaves of the flower are bright green and lance shape.
-The bright pink color makes it very attractive.
-They mostly grow in open sunny areas.
-It is cultivated in Tamil Nadu to protect against its extinction and is naturally found in the Himalayas, Western Ghats, and North East India.
+Malabar Lily, or better known as Glory Lily, is one of the rarest flowers.
+The Leaves of the flower are bright green and lance-shaped.
+The bright pink colour makes it very attractive.
+They mostly grow in open sunny areas and are cultivated in Tamil Nadu to protect against their extinction.
+They are naturally found in the Himalayas, Western Ghats, and North East India.